Magnetostatic modes and criticality in quantum-Ising materials: Electronuclear Magnetostatic Modes

 This is equivalent to the result one obtains for the TFIM, except that the MF acting on the electronic spins contains a hyperfine correction.
 The electronic spin fluctuations are coupled to the nuclear spin fluctuations through

 This coupling hybridizes the electronic and nuclear spin fluctuations leading to electronuclear modes.
-Comparing this result with the dynamical equations in Section \ref{sec:MMTFIM}, it is apparent that the nuclear spins drive the electronic spins, with the nuclear drive field being $\delta h_n^z(t) = (A_{\perp} \delta I^x(t), A_{\perp} \delta I^y(t), A_z \delta I_z(t))$.
+Comparing this result with the dynamical equations in Section \ref{sec:MMTFIM}, it is apparent that the nuclear spins drive the electronic spins, with the nuclear-drive field being $\delta h_n^z(t) = (A_{\perp} \delta I^x(t), A_{\perp} \delta I^y(t), A_z \delta I^z(t))$.

 The matrix governing the nuclear sector of the EOM is given by